Kaweees/simple_inference_server/README.md

 - Python ≥ 3.12
 - Local model weights (downloaded ahead of time)
 - For FP8 models or `device_map=auto`: `accelerate` (already in deps)
+- For Whisper audio: system `ffmpeg` (or torchaudio-compatible codecs) installed and on PATH
+- Startup will fail hard if any requested model fails to download or load (auto-download is on by default; disable with `AUTO_DOWNLOAD_MODELS=0` if you want prefetch-only).

 ## Quick start